How To Protect My Pallet Rack

 To the left is a Savety Yellow Products bull nose protector.
 It is easily installed on any standard pallet rack upright with 1 anchor bolt that goes through the front to lock it in place.

 Using stand up reach trucks without bull nose protection will leave your rack exposed to a lot of damage from the outriggers on the forklift.

 Pictured is Steel King’s Column Core for the SK2000 line.
 This product is exceptionally effective at reducing damage to uprights, and it does not impeded into any aisle ways.

 It is a piece of structural channel that is dropped inside the column and tak welded into place.
 Manufacturers that provide this product are Steel King, Speedrack, Unarco (uses a wood filler), and ridg-u-rak has their own style of column reinforcement.

 This is a custom addition to pallet rack that can be added upon request.

 Double Posting your pallet rack uprights is a fantastic way to reduce damage.
-Pictured is a sample that we have of a double posted front upright on a structural upright.
-It also includes a welded cap over the column to pass food inspections.
+Pictured below is a Husky rack and wire upright that is double posted.

 The key to double posting the uprights effectively is running the double post up through the first beam level.
 Otherwise you are just creating a place for the upright to bend.